austntatious/mindmetrics/README.md

 ## Quickstart

 All configuration options and connection URIs are located in `./config`.
 When getting errors, be sure to check that your connection URI is correct.
+Also, remember to copy example.info.js in `./config` and create a separate `info.js` file with your actual conneciton URIs and token secrets.

 #### Development
 To run the project in development: